mtotschnig/MyExpenses/README.md

 Features
 ========
-- Multiple accounts with transfers
+- Up to five accounts with transfers (unlimited in Contrib version)
-- Create transactions from templates
+- Define plans (3) for future and recurrent transactions  (unlimited in Contrib version)
+- Group transactions per day, week, month, year and display sums per group
-- Two levels of categories (import from Grisbi XML)
+- Two levels of categories (import from Grisbi XML), display distribution of transactions in Contrib version
+- Split transactions (Contrib version)
+- Calculator
-- Share QIF file (via email, FTP, Dropbox, ...)
+- Export to QIF and CSV (MS Excel), can be automatically shared (via email, FTP, Dropbox, ...) and done in batch in Contrib version
+- Password protection, recoverable with security question in Contrib version
+- Integrated Help
 - Data backup and restore
+- Aggregate financial situation (Contrib version)
+- Two themes: light and dark

 Build
 =====